kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Pairwise methods don't ask participants for weights directly, but infer them _indirectly_ using an algorithmic process.
 For audiences used to assigning values directly, "giving up control" of the weights can be disorienting.
-After Optimism's RetroPGF 3, General Magic [interviewed participants](https://gov.optimism.io/t/pairwise-retrospective-and-proposed-spec-for-retropgf-4/7479) and found that while participants found the system engaging and an aid to discovery, they also struggled with the shift in expectations of not setting weights directly.
+After Optimism's RetroPGF 3, General Magic [interviewed participants](https://gov.optimism.io/t/pairwise-retrospective-and-proposed-spec-for-retropgf-4/7479) and found that while participants found the system engaging and an aid in discovery, they also struggled with the shift in expectations of not setting weights directly.

 Communicating the behavior of the system, and making the end-to-end process legible for participants, is key to building trust in these methods.